 MaidSafe invented the technology that lets someone log into a decentralised network securely without requiring the involvement of a third party.
-The Alpha 2 Network is the only place in the world today that you can see this in action.
+The testnets we have released are the only place in the world today that you can see this in action.

 Invented by MaidSafe, this is the process by which any file to be stored in the Network is first broken into chunks, hashed, and then encrypted.
 These chunks are then themselves encrypted using the hash of another chunk from the same file.